MakingLife/evolvinator/README.md

-A trimmed down version of the evolvinator
+A trimmed down version of the evolvinator, currently sized at 22184 btyes so will fit on an Uno

 The ethernet functionality is removed, timekeeping by the arduino is done by manually entering the time via a